We are in the midst of such sweeping change right now in the world of digital marketing that it can sometimes be hard to keep up.

 Keeping an eye on ESPs, we see new features popping up all over.
 Only check out the Feature Watch section here at EmailVendorSelection.com and you’ll see vendors are regularly adding and enhancing the features they offer.

 ESPs also seem to be making an effort to make things easier to do, even as they add features to their platforms.
 For example, we see email service providers improving their interfaces, with better drag-and-drop design that’s easier to use, and removing barriers that make tasks like setting up automation easier to do.
+In the process of marketing and personal, cloud-based systems are increasing productivity and saving us time.

 The growing popularity of SMTP